On trajectories of complex-valued interior transmission eigenvalues: Numerical observations

-In Figure \ref{fig3}, we provide a 3D example with the first three complex-conjugated pairs of complex-valued ITE curves for the unit ball using $n\in (1,16]$ and $p\in \{0,1,2\}$, cf. Remark \ref{3D}.
-For this purpose, we need to compute the complex-valued roots of \eqref{determinant2} instead of \eqref{determinant} and can then proceed as in Figure \ref{fig1}.
+In \Cref{fig3}, we provide the first three complex-conjugated pairs of complex-valued ITE curves for the unit ball in 3D using $n\in (1,16]$ and $p\in \{0,1,2\}$, cf. \Cref{3D}.
+For this purpose, we need to compute the complex-valued roots of \Cref{determinant2} instead of \Cref{determinant} and can then proceed as in \Cref{fig1}.

-We recognize a similar behavior as for the unit disk.
-Specifically for $p=0$, which is the case of spherically symmetric ITP eigenfunctions, Colton \& Leung already pointed out in \cite{colton2013complex} that ITEs can only be real-valued for $n=q^2$ or $n=1/q^2$, where $q\in\mathbb{N}$.
-From our perspective of ITE trajectories, this implies that there are simultaneous intersections with infinitely many IDEs for the same $n$.
-This can be seen from $j_0(\kappa)=\sin(\kappa)/\kappa$ which has equidistant roots (and thus IDEs) at $\kappa^\ast\in \mathbb{N}\pi$.
-Comparing with \eqref{ratio} yields $n^\ast=(qm\pi)^2/(m\pi)^2=q^2$ for any $m\in \mathbb{N}$, that is, complex-valued ITE trajectories intersect $\kappa^\ast=m\pi$ for all $m\in \mathbb{N}$ simultaneously whenever $n=q^2$, $q\in\mathbb{N}$.
-Such a simultaneous recurrence has not been observed for the unit disk.
-Note here that roots of $J_0$ as well as of higher order Bessel functions are only asymptotically equidistant, see \cite{abramowitz1964handbook,Be95}.
+We recognize an analogue behavior as for the unit disk.
+Specifically for $p=0$, which is the case of spherically symmetric ITP eigenfunctions, Colton \& Leung already pointed out in \cite{colton2013complex} that ITEs associated with spherical Bessel index $p=0$ can only be real-valued for $n=q^2$ or $n=1/q^2$, where $q\in\mathbb{N}$.
+From our perspective of ITE trajectories, this implies that there are simultaneous intersections with infinitely many DELs for the same $n$.
+This can be seen from $j_0(\kappa)=\sin(\kappa)/\kappa$ which has equidistant roots (and thus DELs) at $\kappa^\ast\in \mathbb{N}\pi$.
+Comparing with \Cref{ratio} yields $n^\ast=(qm\pi)^2/(m\pi)^2=q^2$ for any $m\in \mathbb{N}$, that is, complex-valued ITE trajectories intersect $\kappa^\ast=m\pi$ for all $m\in \mathbb{N}$ simultaneously whenever $n=q^2$, $q\in\mathbb{N}$.
+Such a simultaneous recurrence has not been observed for the unit disk since the roots of $J_0$, as well as of higher order Bessel functions, are only asymptotically equidistant, see \cite{abramowitz1964handbook,Be95}.

+Analogue to the unit disk, we can also define $\kappa_1$ as the limit of complex-valued ITE trajectories as $n\to 1$.
+For their computation in the 3D case, we use